 You may think a horseback ride is meant for the warmer months when there’s no snow on the ground, but you’d be wrong as this is one of the best Big Bear Lake things to do in winter.
 The majestic animals have no problem finding their way through the snow to take you on a tour of Big Bear Valley.
 Baldwin Lake Stables offers rides in one-, two-, and three-hour blocks.
 You can also take a sunset ride.
 Longer rides allow for a lunch stop before heading back, so pack a picnic to enjoy.

-Plenty of Winter Fun in Big Bear
+Plenty of Fun Big Bear Attractions in Winter

 Contact us today!